dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 }
 ```
 and secondly - I add all of those tracks to my previously defined playlist
-called in *Discover* in which I will store all of my Discover Weekly tracks
+called *Discover* in which I will store all of my Discover Weekly tracks
 (and believe me this playlist already **rocks**!)
 ``` java
 final User user = requestCurrentUser.get();